sriramss/docs-csm/install/collect_mac_addresses_for_ncns.md

     > **`Note:`** Note that bond0.can0 is optional in CSM 1.2+

+    ```bash
-    1. Check IP addresses.
+    Check IP addresses.
 Do not run tests if these are missing and instead start triaging the issue.

        pit# wicked show bond0 bond0.nmn0 bond0.hmn0 bond0.can0
        bond0           up